How To Make This 4 Ingredients Pie Crust, Watch Now

 Note: Click on the photo to see the description

-- For each disk of pastry, on a lightly floured surface, roll out the pastry to fit into a 8 or 9 inch (20 to 23 cm) pie pan or any pie pan you prefer.
+- Ready to Use: For each disk of pastry, on a lightly floured surface, roll out the pastry to fit into a 8 or 9 inch (20 to 23 cm) pie pan or any pie pan you prefer.
 To prevent the pastry from sticking to the counter and to ensure uniform thickness, keep lifting up and turning the pastry a quarter turn as you roll (always roll from the center of the pastry outwards to get uniform thickness).
 To make sure it is the right size, take your pie pan, flip it over, and place it on the rolled out pastry.
 The pastry should be about 2 inches (5 cm) larger than your pan.

 Makes two – 9 inch (23 cm) pie crusts.
 Preparation time 30 minutes.